 On the other hand, indirect selling expenses tend to occur throughout the manufacturing process and even after the products are manufactured.
 Typically, these expenses comprise marketing, product advertising, telephone bills, cost of travel, etc.

 These expenses are also known as a company’s overhead expenses.
-They make up the costs that a firm must incur to keep their everyday operations running.
+They make up the costs that a firm must incur to keep its everyday operations running.
 It must be noted that general and administrative expenses may not be linked to any particular department or function of a firm.
 Usually, they comprise a mortgage, insurance, utilities, salaries of personnel, etc. Such expenses also include non-cash expenses like depreciation and amortisation.

 By referring to the information provided in the income statement of a firm, one can easily compute the SG&A expenses.
-A simple addition of – non-COGS, interest amount or income tax expenses will provide a fair idea about the total expenses under this header.
+A simple addition of – non-COGS, interest amount, or income tax expenses will provide a fair idea about the total expenses under this header.
 It must be noted that often some non-operating costs may also find their way under the SG&A header.

 Also, at any time, an increase in SG&A expenses leads to a sharp decline in the company’s EBIT.
 Such information will help individuals to gauge the performance of the company’s operations more effectively.